seki18/lingdu-feed/README.md

 | Favorites | 5% | `tanh(favorites / 30)` | Save/bookmark rate |

 The scoring is decoupled from query time: on startup, a full-table update runs;
-subsequently, only posts modified within the last 24 hours are recalculated each tick.
-This avoids expensive per-request computation.
+subsequently, posts whose stats changed within 24 hours or whose age is within 21 days (~3 recency half-lives) are recalculated each tick.
+This ensures the recency decay term naturally degrades older content without requiring new interactions.

 ### Redis Architecture